Drew McIntyre made history on at WrestleMania 36 when he became the first British wrestler to become WWE Champion.

 William Regal – The former WWE and AEW star came close to becoming WWE Champion in 2008.
 He was on the cusp of a main event run as the Raw General Manager and a feud with Triple H over the WWE Championship, but drug issues derailed his push and cost him his one shot at being the first British WWE Champion.

 Wade Barrett – The Nexus leader and current WWE Commentator seemed destined to win the WWE Championship in 2010.
 He won a title shot by winning the NXT Game show and with the might of the Nexus behind him, he seemed certain to hold the title.
 Sadly, John Cena had to win and ruined the group’s momentum.
-Barrett never got near to his previous success and retired in 2016.
+Barrett never got near to his previous success and retired in 2016, with John Cena burying Wade Barrett being the main cause of his failure to become WWE Champion.

 British Bulldog – One of the most popular British stars in WWE history is Davey Boy Smith AKA The British Bulldog.
 As part of a tag team with Dynamite Kid, he became one of the best tag teams in WWE history but never managed to become WWE Champion.
 He did come second in the 1995 Royal Rumble match, being eliminated by the winner, Shawn Michaels.